omphilejmatsobe/alx-low_level_programming/0x0A-argc_argv/README.md

-This is a readme for the file 0x0A-argc_argv
+This is the reademe for the argc_argv task.